drwhut/tabletop-club/CONTRIBUTING.md

 Got an idea of how to make OpenTabletop better?
-If it hasn't already been suggested, don't hesitate to open up an issue on the Github page with the feature proposal template - we want to make the game as good and as accessible as possible, and you might have an idea that we haven't thought of yet!
+If it hasn't already been suggested, don't hesitate to open up an issue on the Github page with the feature request template - we want to make the game as good and as accessible as possible, and you might have an idea that we haven't thought of yet!

 ## Creating a pull request